 Unlike the funds above, the Invesco S&P 500 Equal Weight Health Care ETF (RYH), as the name suggests, is equally-weighted, meaning each stock in the fund gets roughly equal representation.
 Equal weighting may be an attractive, desirable feature in this context, as it reduces single company risk in a sector of highly volatile stocks.
 It also spreads risk more evenly among different sub-industries like pharmaceuticals, biotech, medical devices, facilities, and more.
 Because of its equal weighting, RYH also heavily tilts mid-cap.
 This ETF seeks to track the S&P Equal Weight Health Care Index and has an expense ratio of 0.40%.

 Where to Buy These Health Care ETFs

 All of these ETFs should be available at any major broker.
 M1 Finance is my choice for U.S. investors.
 The broker has zero trade commissions, zero account fees, fractional shares, dynamic rebalancing, and a modern, sleek, user-friendly interface and mobile app.
-I wrote a comprehensive review of M1 Finance here.
-Investors outside the U.S. can find the ETFs above on eToro.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.